Strike-F8/ifc-viewer/Readme.md

 ```
 Install dependencies
 ```
-pip install ifcopenshell networkx pyside6 apsw
+pip install ifcopenshell pyside6 apsw
 ```
-At this point, you should be set to run IFCViewer.py in your Python environment.
+At this point, you should be set to run IFCBrowser.py in your Python environment.
 To build, install nuitka
 ```
 pip install nuitka
 ```
 And build using this command
 ```
-nuitka --lto=yes --standalone --deployment --enable-plugin=pyside6 --include-data-files=translations/*.qm=translations/ --include-data-files=fonts/*.ttf=fonts/ --windows-console-mode=disable .\IFCViewer.py
+nuitka --lto=yes --standalone --deployment --enable-plugin=pyside6 --include-data-files=translations/*.qm=translations/ --include-data-files=fonts/*.ttf=fonts/ --windows-console-mode=disable .\IFCBrowser.py
 ```
 A fresh environment should create a .dist folder totalling to about 175 MB.